brechtvdv/third-party-payment-maas-specification/agency/README.md

 | `startTime` | Time  |    | 15:00:00 |
 | `endTime` | Time   |  | 18:00:00 |

-## Multi modal journeys
+## Multi modal trips

 A user is entitled for payment when all Criteria is met.
-For a multi modal journey, this means that there is one Criterion for every route segment, which represents one modality.
+For a multi modal trip, this means that there is one Criterion for every route segment, which represents one modality.
 Strict order of criteria is currently not supported.
 ```
 "hasCriterion": [{
 		"@type": "Criterion",